CLOSED — Closed to non-members (Commission members only)

 |

 Affordability is a foundational pillar of utility service.
 One of the key contributors to affordability are utility line extension programs.
 These programs, rooted in foundational economic principles of utility regulation, seek to provide low-cost utility service while expanding service offerings to both current and future customers.
-This program will examine the foundations of line extension programs, and how utilities currently leverage those programs to provide affordable service to consumers. |
+This program will examine the foundations of line extension programs, and how utilities currently leverage those programs to provide affordable service to consumers.
+SPEAKERS:

 Sunday, November 9